5 Best Broadband Deals NI | Compared | Including Belfast

 Five pound bank notes.

-NOW Broadband often offers the cheapest broadband deals in Northern Ireland.
-This is because their plans are quite basic, and they only offer superfast fibre download speeds.
+Three often offers the cheapest broadband deals in Northern Ireland.
+This is because since their plans use 5G, they’re not very technically complex compared to fibre broadband, making their service cheaper to provide.

 Vodafone Broadband is normally also very price competitive on their more basic plans, if you don’t mind entering into a 24 month contract.